Parashat Matot Masei

 the LORD God formed man from the dust of the earth.
 He blew into his nostrils the breath of life, and man became a living being.

 What is the meaning of the term a living being?
 The Aramaic translation of the Torah, Targum Onkelus– translates the phrase to mean רוח ממללא- and man became a speaking being.

 The unique feature of Man is his ability to communicate.
 We know the principle of my word is my bond and this is what the Torah means to highlight.
 It is through our speech that we are known.
 When we promise and don’t fulfill, this leaves a terrible impression upon, not only the person who we let down but also the people who then hear about how we let them down.

-We don’t realise the power of our words.
-The quick throw away line, no problem I can do it.
+We don’t realize the power of our words.
+The quick throw-away line, no problem I can do it.
 Followed by not getting it done is frustrating to those who are relying on us and to those that we have let down.
 How often do we say and promise to do something in the heat of the moment and then either forget or worse know that we will never be able to fulfill what we committed ourselves to do?
 Parashat Matot Masei forces us to be mindful of our speech.

 Be The Person That Our Children Think We Are

-I mentioned in a Instagram post that we need to be the person that our children think that we are.
+I mentioned in an Instagram post that we need to be the person that our children think we are.
 Little ears are always listening and what we say has consequences.
 Our children mirror our actions.
 If we do not keep our word, they will learn from us, that their words are not important.
 If we don’t follow through on a promise, why should they?

 The Torah and this week’s Parasha, Parashat Matot Masei, challenges us to become the best that we can be.
 There is no stronger message than delivering on what you have said.